-If you have been hurt on the job in California, you can apply for workers’ compensation benefits to cover the cost of your medical care.
-But you may also be eligible to apply for temporary disability payments which will cover at least some of the wages that you have lost and/or will lose as a result of your workplace injuries.
-Below is a brief overview of the rules regarding temporary disability benefits through workers’ compensation will depend on the severity of your injury and whether or not your injury prevents you from performing your normal work duties or at least earning the same amount of pay through modified work duties.
+If you have been hurt on the job in California, you can apply for workers’ compensation benefits that will cover the cost of your medical care.
+You may also be eligible for temporary disability benefits that will cover at least some of the lost wages you experience as the result of your work injury.
+Eligibility for temporary disability benefits through workers’ compensation will depend on the severity of your injury and whether or not your injury prevents you from performing your normal work duties or at least earning the same amount of pay through modified work duties.

 Injured workers can only collect temporary disability benefits if the work injury results in any of the following:

 - Three days or more of missed work

 - A reduction in wages resulting from the inability to perform some work duties

 The last possibility on the above list can happen when an employer offers injured workers different type of work to accommodate their injuries, but the replacement work pays a lower wage.
 In this situation, injured workers are eligible for temporary partial disability benefits.
 If the work injury leaves you unable to work at all, you are eligible for temporary total disability benefits during the time you cannot work.